How daylight saving breaks recurring meetings (and how to prevent it)

 Example: Customer success between São Paulo, Chicago, Madrid

-Brazil leaves DST entirely, while Chicago and Madrid both shift.
-The planner reveals October weeks where Chicago is only one hour behind São Paulo instead of two, and March weeks where Madrid jumps ahead first.
-Flag those dates in advance and rotate who absorbs the late-night slot.
-When Chicago springs forward, move the meeting 30 minutes earlier locally so Brazil stays in daylight hours.
+Brazil ditched DST, Chicago still flips, and Madrid jumps ahead before both.
+DST Planner shows October weeks where Chicago is briefly one hour behind São Paulo instead of two, plus March weeks where Madrid races ahead.
+Flag both spans now, rotate who takes the late slot, and when Chicago springs forward, slide the invite 30 minutes earlier locally so Brazil doesn’t drift into midnight territory.

 FAQ